George Blake: Moscow

-In November 1966, his wife Gillian, with whom he had three children, began divorce proceedings against him, and in March 1967 Mr Justice Orr granted a decree nisi in Blake's absence, on the grounds that the conviction of a spouse for treason can amount to cruelty or constructive desertion.
+In November 1966, his wife Gillian, with whom he had three children, began divorce proceedings against him and in March 1967 Mr Justice Orr granted a decree nisi in Blake's absence, on the grounds that the conviction of a spouse for treason can amount to cruelty or constructive desertion.
 Custody of their three sons was awarded to Gillian.
 This caused Blake a good deal of grief, though he knew that Gillian would have struggled to settle into life in the Soviet Union.

 In 1990, Blake published the autobiography No Other Choice.
 The book's British publisher had paid him approximately £60,000 before the government intervened to stop him profiting from sales.
-Eventually, the amount seized by the government totalled £90,000.
+The amount seized by the government was £90,000.
 He later filed a complaint charging the British government with a human rights violation for taking nine years to decide on his case and was awarded £5,000 in compensation by the European Court of Human Rights.
 In 1991, Blake testified by video recording when Randle and Pottle were put on trial for aiding his escape.
 They were acquitted.
 In an interview with NBC News in 1991, Blake said he regretted the deaths of the agents he had betrayed.

 In a 1992 interview for the programme As It Happens, aired by Canada's CBC Radio, Blake praised the general concept of communism.
 He said that he had offered his services to the Soviet Union because he viewed communism as "a great experiment of mankind, to create a more just society, to create, in fact, the kingdom of God in this world".
 During this discussion, he denied responsibility for the deaths of any British agents, having been assured by the Soviets that none were executed based on the intelligence that he had provided, assurances he accepted.
-However, according to NPR, "Blake gave up the identities of hundreds of British spies, some of whom were executed."
+According to NPR, "Blake gave up the identities of hundreds of British spies, some of whom were executed".